Aaron-JiaKai/GearUp-MWM-Assignment/README.md

 # GEARUP - An e-commerce website coded in ASP.NET

 A project developed for my Mobile & Web Multimedia assignment.
 This website is coded in C# using ASP.NET.
 As part of assignment requirements, the project is developed for both desktop and mobile aspect ratios.
+The project uses a local .mdf database file.

 ## ✨ Features